mpeeples2008/ArchNetSci/_book/index.md

 ## New to R and R Studio?{-}

-This tutorials in this document assume you have a basic familiarity with R and R-studio.
-If you are a first time R user and need help getting R and R studio installed and up and running, we have created an overview of [how to install R and R-Studio along with some basics of analysis](#GettingStarted).
-This is not a complete or detailed introduction to R but we hope it will get you started.
+This tutorials in this document are built for users with a basic familiarity with R and R-studio.
+If you are a first time R user and need help getting R and R studio installed and up and running, we have created a detailed guild to [Getting started with R and R-Studio](#GettingStarted).
+This document covers the installation of the required software and provides a basic introduction to the R programing environment that we hope will be enough to get you started.

 If you already have a basic familiarity with R and want to go further, there are numerous additional resources (most are completely free) to help you learn.
-Some resources we would recommend include *R for Data Science* ([(Wickham and Grolemund 2017)](https://r4ds.had.co.nz/)), *Advanced R* ([(Wickham 2019)](https://adv-r.hadley.nz/)), *the R Cookbook, 2nd edition* [(Long and Teetor 2019)](https://rc2e.com/somebasics), and *R in Action* and the associated *Quick-R* website [(Kabacoff 2015)](https://www.statmethods.net/).
+Some resources we would recommend include *R for Data Science* [(Wickham and Grolemund 2017)](https://r4ds.had.co.nz/), *Advanced R* [(Wickham 2019)](https://adv-r.hadley.nz/), *the R Cookbook, 2nd edition* [(Long and Teetor 2019)](https://rc2e.com/somebasics), and *R in Action* and the associated *Quick-R* website [(Kabacoff 2015)](https://www.statmethods.net/).
 In addition to this [Ben Marwick](https://anthropology.washington.edu/people/ben-marwick) has created an excellent repository of [resources for using R in archaeology](https://github.com/benmarwick/ctv-archaeology) as well as an ever-growing list of archaeological publications that include R code.
 The website associated with this book [archnetworks.net](https://www.archnetworks.net) also includes a list of archaeological articles focused on network research that include data and code.
-Reproducing published results is, in our experience, one of the best ways to learn advanced techniques and data management in R.
+Reproducing published results is, in our experience, one of the best ways to learn advanced techniques and data management in R so we suggest you give it a try.

 ## Contribute To the Project{-}